 At “Duke’s Creek Scenic Falls Area” the stream flows through a gorge that may be a challenge to access, but it has some of the best fishing spots for rainbow trout that can be as big as five to twelve inches.
 It has waterfalls or cascades.

 The 132 miles of shoreline make it a perfect place for fishing.
 Bass is predominant with varieties such as largemouth bass, white bass, smallmouth bass, spotted bass, and hybrid striped bass.
 There are 32 species of fish found in the Chatuge Reservoir.
 The prime fishing season is from March through November.

 A man-made reservoir, you'll find different species of fish here.
 It has no vegetation issues.
 Bass fishing is common.

 3,220 acres large, it is close to Ellijay, Georgia.
-Best season to go fishing is February through November.
-The area is scenic with sparkling waters and rugged shoreline.
+The best season to go fishing is February through November.
+The area is scenic with sparkling waters and rugged shorelines.
 There is a full-service marina that offers boat docks and boat rentals.